FAQs About the Seasonal Flu Vaccine

 Back to top

-The flu vaccine is extremely safe for the vast majority of people, including breastfeeding and pregnant women (pregnant women may receive the flu shot but should not receive the intranasal vaccine).
-However, several groups of people should exercise caution:
+Flu vaccine is extremely safe for the vast majority of people, including breastfeeding and pregnant women (pregnant women should receive the flu shot, but should not get the FluMist nasal spray vaccine (FluMist will not be offered at PAMF this season learn more on the CDC website).

-- Children under 6 months of age should not get the flu vaccine because it is ineffective in this age group.
+- Children under 6 months of age should not get the flu vaccine because it is ineffective in this age group (instead, their household contacts and caretakers should get vaccinated).

-- Persons with a history of Guillain-Barre syndrome should consult their physician before receiving the flu vaccine.
+- People with a history of Guillain-Barre syndrome should consult their doctor before receiving the flu vaccine.

 Back to top